[Feature] Syrians find troubled homes in Egypt

 But the EU's ambassador in Cairo, Ivan Surkos, in an emailed statement, said for Egypt "to achieve stability, it is essential to establish a modern and democratic state that delivers benefits equitably to all people."

-That effort comes with some €1.3 billion in EU money from government grants.
+That effort comes with some €1.3 billion in EU money in government grants.
 Egypt's vast offshore natural gas fields also present the potential for an energy network to Europe.

 As for the country's 92 million people, including the 123,000 registered Syrians hosted there, a "modern and democratic state" are distant dreams.